HUMANS may be beginning to accept the idea of the interconnect of all life as being the keynote to saving themselves and the planet.

 The Human Microbiome

-“Microorganisms in your gastrointestinal tract form a highly intricate, living ‘fabric’ that plays an integral part in your health,” writes Dr. Mercola, “affecting everything from body weight and nutrition, to chronic diseases of all kinds.
+“Microorganisms in your gastrointestinal tract form a highly intricate, living ‘fabric’ that plays an integral part in your health,” natural health expert Dr. Joseph Mercola writes, “affecting everything from body weight and nutrition, to chronic diseases of all kinds.
 It is very susceptible to toxins, and one in particular can wreak havoc on your microbiome.

 “This is the topic of the featured documentary film, Microbirth, directed by Alex Wakeford and Toni Harman.
 It reveals a fascinating new view of birth, and how microscopic happenings can have lifelong consequences.

 “The microbiome may even have a generational impact, affecting DNA that is then passed on to future generations.
 Emerging research shows that bacteria are absolutely vital for human health, and imbalances in the human microbiome significantly contribute to chronic non-transmissible diseases.”

 The this film is the Winner of the Grand Prix Award, Ekotopfilm, Prague 2016, and Winner of the Main Prize (Science and Technology), Envirofilm, Bratislava 2016.
 Please show your support by purchasing a copy of the Microbirth DVD by CLICKING HERE